 Operation overview

 SUNK contains a built-in prolog script that verifies the Kubernetes Nodes are ready for Slurm Jobs, and locks the Nodes from accepting additional Kubernetes workloads before the job starts.
-The prolog script calls the Syncer’s hook api, which then triggers a set of state updates through the Pod Controller and Node Controller to complete the process.
-Normal Slurm jobs and placeholder jobs created by the SUNK Pod Scheduler both use this prolog script.Node locking taints and annotations
+The prolog script calls the Syncer’s hook API, which then triggers a set of state updates through the Pod Controller and Node Controller to complete the process.
+Both normal Slurm jobs and placeholder jobs created by the SUNK Pod Scheduler use this prolog script.Node locking taints and annotations

-In this process, Kubernetes taints and annotations are used to facilitate the desired behavior.
+In this process, SUNK uses Kubernetes taints and annotations to facilitate the desired behavior.
 The taint key used on the Node issunk.coreweave.com/lock.

 The Pod annotation uses the same key as the Node taint, with the following values: